Reasons to choose Wilson Browne

 The condition generally occurs during the third trimester of the pregnancy.
 If diagnosed it can be managed successfully.
 However failure to diagnose can cause serious medical complications for mother and baby.

-Forceps are a delivery tool and can be used to deliver a baby where there are complications during childbirth.
+Forceps or ventouse are delivery tools and can be used to deliver a baby where there are complications during childbirth.

-It is very important that the forceps are used correctly so as to avoid injury to both baby and mother.
+It is very important that the forceps or ventouse are used correctly so as to avoid injury to both baby and mother.

 Sadly not all pregnancies result in a healthy baby being born.
 The stillbirth rate remains high in this country.
 A stillbirth is a baby born dead at later than 24 weeks gestational age.
 The main reasons for stillbirth are:-